LifeboyTech/station/readme.md

 ## Configuration & Setup

-This assumes you have a working dev or production environment with Laravel 5 and a database already installed.
+This assumes you have a working dev or production environment with Laravel 5 and a database already installed and configured.

 ### 1. Register Station in app/config/app.php